-Senate Finance Committee in the 114th: With the start of the new GOP-controlled Senate, Sen. Orrin Hatch (Utah) takes the gavel of the committee and has expressed early optimism for tax reform.
-Soon after the year began, Chairman Hatch and Ranking Member Ron Wyden (Ore.) launched bipartisan tax reform working groups.
-Each group is responsible for looking into the areas of: Individual Income Tax, Business Income Tax, Savings and Investment, International Tax and Community Development and Infrastructure.
-Recommendations based on public input received by the working groups are expected in late Spring
+Senate Finance Committee: With the start of the new GOP-controlled Senate, Sen. Orrin Hatch (R-Utah) took the gavel of the committee and expressed early optimism for tax reform.
+Soon after 2015 began, Chairman Hatch and Ranking Member Ron Wyden (D-Ore.) launched bipartisan tax reform working groups.
+Each group was responsible for looking into the areas of: Individual Income Tax, Business Income Tax, Savings and Investment, International Tax and Community Development and Infrastructure.
+Reports by the working groups were issued in July 2015.
+Municipal bonds were only discussed in the context of providing background on current law

-- Senate Finance Committee Shuffle: After Sen. Baucus (D-Mont.) retired to become the next U.S. Ambassador to China, Sen. Ron Wyden became the Finance Committee Chair.
+- Senate Finance Committee Shuffle: After Sen. Max Baucus (D-Mont.) retired to become the next U.S. Ambassador to China, Sen. Ron Wyden became the Finance Committee Chair.
 Sen. Wyden has maintained support for comprehensive tax reform, putting forth his own proposal in the 112th Congress.
 The plan called for the repeal of the exemption for municipal bond interest and converting it to a tax credit - Senate Finance Committee Working on Tax Reform: The Senate Finance Committee, led by Chairman Max Baucus and Ranking Member Orrin Hatch, met on a weekly basis through the spring and summer of 2013 to discuss option papers for tax reform.
 They also completed their "blank slate" exercise where Senators were encouraged to submit provisions that should be included in a reformed tax code.
-Less than half of the chamber submitted specific proposals, signaling that many are still not ready to put their favored tax preferences in writing - Sen. Begich (D-Alaska) Letter to President Obama: Sen. Begich circulated a letter in the Senate urging the Administration to protect the tax-exempt status of municipal bonds in the ongoing debt and deficit negotiations.
-Fourteen Senators signed on and the letter was sent in early April 2013
+Less than half of the chamber submitted specific proposals, signaling that many are still not ready to put their favored tax preferences in writing